Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Introduction

 \section{Introduction}

 Single-molecule magnets (SMMs) hold the potential for realising high-density data storage and quantum information processing \cite{Leuenberger2001,Sessoli2017,Coronado2020,Chilton2022}.
-These molecules exhibit a doubly-degenerate ground state, comprising two states supporting a large magnetic moment with opposite orientation, which represents an ideal platform for storing digital data.
+These molecules exhibit a ground state comprising two states characterised by a large magnetic moment with opposite orientation, which represents an ideal platform for storing digital data.
 Slow reorientation of this magnetic moment results in magnetic hysteresis at the single-molecule level at sufficiently low temperatures \cite{Sessoli1993}.
-The main obstacle to extending this behaviour to room temperature is the coupling of the magnetic degrees of freedom to molecular and lattice vibrations, often referred to as spin-phonon coupling.
+The main obstacle to extending this behaviour to room temperature is the coupling of the magnetic degrees of freedom to molecular and lattice vibrations, often referred to as spin-phonon coupling \cite{kragskow2023}.
 Thermal excitation of the molecular vibrations cause transitions between different magnetic states, ultimately leading to a complete loss of magnetisation.
-Advances in design, synthesis and characterisation of SMMs have shed light on the microscopic mechanisms underlying their desirable magnetic properties, extending this behaviour to increasingly higher temperatures \cite{Goodwin2017,Guo2018,Gould2022}.
+Advances in design, synthesis and characterisation of SMMs have shed light on the microscopic mechanisms underlying their desirable magnetic properties, and have allowed extending the nanomagnet behaviour to increasingly higher temperatures \cite{Goodwin2017,Guo2018,Gould2022}.

 The mechanism responsible for magnetic relaxation in SMMs strongly depends on temperature.
 At higher temperatures, relaxation is driven by one (Orbach) and two (Raman) phonon transitions between magnetic sublevels \cite{GatteschiBook}.
 When temperatures approach absolute zero, all vibrations are predominantly found in their ground state.
-Thus, both Orbach and Raman transitions become negligible and the dominant mechanism is quantum tunnelling of the magnetisation (QTM) between the two degenerate ground states \cite{Thomas1996,Garanin1997}.
-This process relies on the presence of a coherent coupling mixing the two otherwise degenerate ground states, opening a tunnelling gap, and allowing population to redistribute between them, thus leading to facile magnetic reorientation.
+Thus, both Orbach and Raman transitions become negligible and the dominant mechanism is quantum tunnelling of the magnetisation (QTM) \cite{Thomas1996,Garanin1997}.
+This mechanism originates from a coherent coupling between the two magnetic ground states, which leads to the opening of a tunnelling gap.
+The tunnel coupling allows population to redistribute between states of opposite magnetisation, and thus facilitates magnetic reorientation.